DanRepik/api_foundry/readme.md

   description: Customer associated with the invoice.
 ```

 Note how the `x-af-parent-property` identifies the `customer_id` property to use as the key value for selecting the customer.
+Since a the `x-af-child-property` was omitted API Foundry will match the `customer_id` to the primary key of the `customer` schema object.

 #### Array of Object Properties